canonical/lxd/doc/explanation/storage.md

   You can create a custom storage volume of type `block` by using the `--type=block` flag.

   Custom storage volumes of content type `block` can only be attached to virtual machines.
-  They should not be shared between instances, because simultaneous access can lead to data corruption.
+  By default, they can only be attached to one instance at a time, because simultaneous access can lead to data corruption.
+  Sharing a custom storage volumes of content type `block` is made possible through the usage of the `security.shared` configuration key.

 `iso`
 : This content type is used for custom ISO volumes.